oktadev/okta-react-native-login-example/README.md

 ## Help

-Please post any questions as issues on this project, or visit our [Okta Developer Forums](https://devforum.okta.com/).
+Please post any questions as comments on [the blog post](https://developer.okta.com/blog/2019/11/14/react-native-login), as issues in this project, or visit our [Okta Developer Forums](https://devforum.okta.com/).

 ## License